 WHOIS is a service that allows anyone to learn information on the person who owns a domain on the internet.
 You can set your WHOIS information to be private, but if you forget, your name, address, phone number, and email address will be available to anyone who looks up your domain name.

+Though it sounds like an immature prank, swatting can mean serious harm, if taken too far.
 One tragic example of swatting involved a teenage gamer who was upset about a $1.50 bet he made over Call of Duty.
 He recruited a known swatter who then reported a hostage situation at the opponent’s home — but with an old address where the intended victim no longer lived.
 When heavily armed police arrived, they ended up shooting and killing the unarmed 28-year-old resident when he opened the door.

 Swatting is a recent phenomenon, but it’s becoming increasingly dangerous.
 Many cities don’t know how to protect against swatting — but Seattle, WA has developed a good tactic.
 They’ve started an anti-swatting registry to allow people who are worried about getting swatted to list their address in a database.

 A few years later, in 2017, white supremacists marched in Charlottesville, VA, inspiring some counter-protestors to dox participants.
-Several neo-Nazis lost their jobs after doxers revealed their participation in the march.
+Several neo-Nazis lost their jobs after doxxers revealed their participation in the march.
 But some innocent people were incorrectly suspected of participating in the march and were flooded with hate mail and threats.

 Document the evidence.
 Take screenshots of everything in case you need to report it to the police.

 Lock down your accounts.
 Create new, strong passwords for your accounts and store them securely in one of the best password managers.
-Protect your accounts with multi-factor authentication, and strengthen your privacy settings on all your accounts.
+Protect your accounts with multi-factor authentication, and strengthen the privacy settings on all your accounts.

 Browser-based web proxies are often free, but only protect your browser traffic.
 A VPN like Avast SecureLine VPN encrypts your entire internet connection.
 That blocks anyone from seeing your online activity, which is especially important if you’re using unsecured public Wi-Fi.

 Avast SecureLine VPN also allows you to change your virtual location at any time, giving you increased anonymity and robust protection.
-Try Avast SecureLine VPN for free and enjoy a safe and secure online experience.

 Signing into many different sites using just your Facebook or Google account can make you vulnerable to a data breach.
 If your account password is leaked, a hacker could then gain access to all the sites you’ve linked together.
 That makes it very easy for a hacker to get all your personal info, and much harder for you to lock down your accounts.